PetraVidnerova/NCK_python/NAS/automatic/README.md

 device:
   device_type: GPU
 ```
-In fact, the usage of GPU or CPU depands on your tensorflow version.
-With tensorflow-gpu it will run on GPU.
-Option `device_type: GPU`
-only forces the  fitness function to use a multi-model and evaluate individuals simutaneously on one GPU.

 If no GPU, use `device_type: CPU` and `n_cpus` that forces a use of multiprocessing with the given number of workers.

 To evolve convolutional networks:
 ```
 network_type: conv
 ```

 To use data from `csv` file (file should be comma separated,
 without a header, output variable in the last column):
 ```